By Dan Simms

 The name of the game for finding the best homeowners insurance in Florida is compare, compare, compare.
 Comparing quotes from as many companies as possible is the best way to find affordable insurance no matter where you live, but it’s especially important in Florida.
 Home insurance rates in Florida are more volatile than in other places, so you need to do your homework and be patient.

-Florida homes are more exposed to wind, rain, lightning, and floods than homes in other parts of the country, so homeowners insurance rates are much higher across the state than they are elsewhere.
+Florida homes are more exposed to wind, rain, lightning, and floods than homes in other parts of the country, so homeowners insurance rates are much higher across the state than elsewhere.
 Still, different companies have different risk profiles, and not all Florida insurance companies charge the same amount for coverage.
-If you reinforce your home against the most common weather-related damages, keep your credit score in line, and limit your claims as much as possible, you might be surprised at how low you can get your rate.

-You can’t go wrong with any of the six insurance providers covered in this article, but we believe Lemonade, State Farm, and Nationwide offer Florida residents the best coverage available in the state.
-Which company is right for you depends on what kind of coverage you want, how much you’re willing to pay, and what kind of customer experience you prefer.
+You can’t go wrong with any of the five insurance providers covered in this article, but we believe State Farm and Nationwide offer Florida residents the best coverage.
+Which company is right for you depends on what kind of coverage you want, how much you’re willing to pay, and what customer experience you prefer.